Engineering

 • Start with the mechanism page if the goal is proof that the system is thoughtfully engineered.

-• Add anatomy pages next to widen terminology coverage and image-search relevance.
+• Use anatomy next to widen terminology coverage and image-search relevance.

 • Use later FAQ and maintenance crossover pages to reduce repetitive inquiry friction on WordPress.